festinalente/ArtisanPWA/README.md

 `grunt compileScss`

-## Pages and shop layout
-Pages, layout and logic can be altered in the `routers/main.js` specifically the `testNewFolder(res, focusPageAddress, item, path)` function which maps out the layout and indexes each page.
+It's recommended you clone the repo [https://github.com/festinalente/ArtisanPWAstyles](ArtisanPWAstyles) and have git track your new clone (see .gitmodules in the root of this project)

 ## Extending templates:

+**Example, adding a color**
-Add an entry to your template in the DB.
-For example if I wanted to add "color" to "entity" to use in some way, I would add `entity.color: 'blue'` to the one and only document entity in the entity collection.
+Add an entry to your database.
+For example if I wanted to add "color" to "entity" to use in some way, I would add `entity.color: 'blue'` to the entity document.

-If this option is to be altered by the client on the back end I can add this to the relevant template view and it should be automatically integrated.
-For example in this example I would alter "backend/views/entity2.pug" to consume this data
+To then consume this information I would alter "backend/views/entity2.pug" to consume this data with:
-with:

 ```
   -//provide some info to help end users enter the right information:

   +microdocs("Enter an App color").tabindex

   -//Fetch the current color if it exists:

   -let color = (entity && entity.color) ? entity.color :'enter your app color'

   -//Add a paragraph element that collects textual information (prompt, variable, default value):

   +paragraph('App color', color, 'color')
 ```

-This can then be consumed at some other point in the app (e.g. setting the color for a PWA)

 Some complex data types will require new templates to be built and custom storage routes to handle these.

 ### TODO
-Add auto sitemap and robots.txt generation.
+Add auto sitemap and robots.txt auto generation, auto submit to index.